 - Gutters and Downspouts: Check for damage, debris, and proper functionality

 - Seal and Rubber boots: Check the seals around vent pipes for gaps and deterioration

 While these items are not technically your “roof,” they are structural elements that govern how well your roof does its job.
 Make sure to also look for any rust or rot found on the exterior of your home.
 Look for water leaks and any mold/fungus/moss because that often means water exposure and can be indicative of a larger, more severe problem.

 The winter is also a great time to take a closer look at your interior roofing elements.
 The attic and crawl space are a reliable way to reveal a serious roofing problem.
 When examining your attic, make sure to look for signs of leaks or water damage.
 Check for signs of stains, mold, rot, and mildew, which are an indication of increased moisture.
 A damp interior is often the result of something on the exterior not allowing water to drain correctly or not working as expected (it can also signify a ventilation problem).
 Also, make sure to take a look at your insulation and its overall condition.

 Final thoughts on winter and roof maintenance

 Winter roof inspection is about staying ahead of the curve and keeping your roof system working as intended.
 It is also about completing preventive maintenance so that you are dealing with several minor problems instead of a major concern that may cost a ton of money.
 So, take the time this winter to give your roof a visual inspection and make sure it is functioning properly.

-TruBlue Roofing is a locally owned and operated, full-service roofing company.
+TruBlue Roofing and Remodeling is a locally owned and operated, full-service roofing company.
 Whatever your roofing needs are, we are here to provide a straightforward, affordable, and pleasant experience.
 Give us a call at 919.589.7290 or visit our website trublueroofingnc.com.

 If you thought this blog was helpful, take a look at: